City-of-Helsinki/haitaton-ui/README.md

 After the translations are added to the Excel file, they can be imported back.

 1. Place the translated file inside repository root.
-It needs to named `locale_export.xlsx`.
+It needs to be named `locale_export.xlsx`.
 2. Run the import script: `yarn locales:import`.
 3. The translations in `/src/locales` are updated.